TacosAreGoodForProgrammers/TorTilla/README.md

 ## Overview

-Avocado is a taco-themed, multi-stage, multiboot-compliant bootloader designed to support UEFI systems.
+Avocado is a avocado-themed, multi-stage, multiboot-compliant bootloader designed to support UEFI systems.
 Inspired by the modularity and flexibility of modern operating systems, Avocado provides a robust foundation for loading kernels efficiently and reliably.

 ---